awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

 The worker node AWS CloudFormation template modifies the security group that you specify here, so **Amazon EKS strongly recommends that you use a dedicated security group for each cluster control plane \(one per cluster\)**\.
 If this security group is shared with other resources, you might block or disrupt connections to those resources\.
    + For **Cluster endpoint access** – Choose one of the following options:
      + **Public** – Enables only public access to your cluster's Kubernetes API server endpoint\.
 Kubernetes API requests that originate from outside of your cluster's VPC use the public endpoint\.
 By default, access is allowed from any source IP address\.
 You can optionally restrict access to one or more CIDR ranges such as 192\.168\.0\.0/16, for example, by selecting **Advanced settings** and then selecting **Add source**\.
      + **Private** – Enables only private access to your cluster's Kubernetes API server endpoint\.
 Kubernetes API requests that originate from within your cluster's VPC use the private VPC endpoint\.
+**Important**
+If you created a VPC without outbound internet access, then you must enable private access\.
      + **Public and private** – Enables public and private access\.

      For more information about the previous options, see [Modifying cluster endpoint access](cluster-endpoint.md#modify-endpoint-access)\.